claskfosmic/ShellyNGHttpPlugin/README.md

-Welcome to the ShellyCloudPlugin wiki!
+Welcome to the ShellyNGHttpPlugin wiki!

 # Description
-This plugin makes it possible to use Shelly Devices in Domoticz.
-You can find th specific configuration and ToDo's on the Wiki page.
+This plugin makes it possible to use Shelly Devices from the first generation and the second generation of Shelly devices, called Shelly-NG, in Domoticz.
+You can find the specific configuration and ToDo's on the Wiki page.

 # Features

+Currently the following Shelly Gen 2 devices are supported:
+* Shelly Plus 1PM (Not metered)

-Currently the following Shelly devices are supported
+Currently the following Shelly Gen 1 devices are supported (Thanks to https://github.com/mario-peters/ShellyCloudPlugin)
 * Shelly 1
 * Shelly PM
 * Shelly 1L